 29. The first Senator named on the conference committee shall act as chairperson of the committee from the Senate, and the first Member of the Assembly named on the committee shall act as chairperson of the committee from the Assembly.
-The chairperson of the committee on conference for the house of origin of the bill shall arrange the time and place of meeting of the conference committee, and shall prepare or direct the preparation of reports.
-It shall require an affirmative vote of not less than two of the Assembly Members and two of the Senate Members constituting the committee on conference to agree upon a report, and the report shall be submitted to both the Senate and the Assembly.
-The committee on conference shall report to both the Senate and the Assembly.
+The chairperson of the conference committee for the house of origin of the bill shall arrange the time and place of meeting of the conference committee, and shall prepare or direct the preparation of reports.
+It shall require an affirmative vote of not less than two of the Assembly Members and two of the Senate Members constituting the conference committee to agree upon a report, except that it shall require an affirmative vote of a majority of the Assembly Members and a majority of the Senators constituting a conference committee of the Budget Bill to agree upon a report of that committee, and the report shall be submitted to both the Senate and the Assembly.
+The conference committee shall report to both the Senate and the Assembly.
 The report is not subject to amendment.
 If either house refuses to adopt the report, the conferees shall be discharged and other conferees appointed, except that no more than three different conference committees may be appointed on any one bill.
-A Member who has served on a committee on conference may not be appointed a member of another committee on conference on the same bill.
+A Member who has served on a conference committee may not be appointed a member of another conference committee on the same bill.
 It shall require the same affirmative recorded vote to adopt any conference report as required by the California Constitution upon the final passage of the bill affected by the report.
-It shall require an affirmative recorded vote of two-thirds of the entire elected membership of each house to adopt any conference report affecting any bill that contains an item or items of appropriation that are subject to subdivision (d) of Section 12 of Article IV of the California Constitution.
+It shall require an affirmative recorded vote of twothirds of the entire elected membership of each house to adopt any conference report affecting any bill that contains an item or items of appropriation that are subject to subdivision (d) of Section 12 of Article IV of the California Constitution.
 The report of a conference committee shall be in writing, and shall have affixed thereto the signatures of each Senator and each Member of the Assembly consenting to the report.
-Space shall also be provided where a member of a conference committee may indicate his or her dissent in the committee's findings.
+Space shall also be provided where a member of a conference committee may indicate the member's dissent in the committee's findings.
 Any dissenting member may have attached to a conference committee report a dissenting report which shall not exceed, in length, the majority committee report.
 A copy of any amendments proposed in the majority report shall be placed on the desk of each Member of the house before it is acted upon by the house.